wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-lifecycle-management-governance-for-microsoft-teams/includes/9-manage-teams-preview-features-using-teams-update-policies.md

 Public preview is enabled on a per-user basis, and the option to turn on public preview is controlled in an admin policy.
 Update policies are used to manage Teams and Office preview users who will see pre-release or preview features in the Teams app.

 You can use the Global (Org-wide default) policy and customize it, or create one or more custom policies for your users.
-The steps below is to enable public preview features for users.
+The following steps are to enable public preview features for users.

 ## Create a custom Update policy

 1. Sign in to the Teams admin center.
 2. Select **Teams**>**Update policies**.
 3. Select **Add**.